mikepierce/conference-website-template/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a-Coffee-orange)](https://www.buymeacoffee.com/mpierce)

-An HTML/CSS website template perfect for a small academic conference or seminar.
+An HTML/CSS website template perfect for a small academic or technology conference or seminar.
-It's quick and straightforward to customize.
+The template is quick to deploy and straightforward to customize.
 You can [explore it live here](https://mikepierce.github.io/conference-website-template/), and see some folks' use of the template [here](https://math.ucr.edu/~mathconn/)